isomerpages/mlaw-corp/news/press-releases/_posts/2017-04-07-15-recommendations-to-strengthen-singapore-as-a-global-leader-for-legal-and-accounting-services.md

 <li><strong>Enabling greater technology adoption</strong> by developing platforms for advanced search and analytics for law and accounting firms.
 This can be done by creating and curating open Application Programme Interfaces (APIs) for companies, start-ups and other interested parties to access national platforms to promote the development of innovative and intelligent solutions.</li>
 </ol>

-* **Strengthening technology adoption among small law and accounting firms** by increasing awareness and adoption of technology to enhance productivity; and

-*  **Enabling greater technology adoption** by developing platforms for advanced search and analytics for law and accounting firms.
-This can be done by creating and curating open Application Programme Interfaces (APIs) for companies, start-ups and other interested parties to access national platforms to promote the development of innovative and intelligent solutions.

 <ol start="7">
 <li>To build thought leadership, the Working Group’s recommendations include:</li>